 No matter if you have an in-house marketing team or are engaging outsourced marketing services when a press release aligns with an overarching marketing strategy, there can be significant SEO benefits.

 When a digital PR firm sends a press release to be published on a newswire or other media channel, there is no SEO benefit for the organization.
 And we already discussed the ethical controversy that comes with press releases.
 So how do PR backlinks work?

 After the digital PR firm sends off your press release, their work begins.
 They use their media expertise as well as their contacts and business relationships.

 Through these sources, they can find other journalists and content creators that want to pick up the story and write it as a new story for a different audience.
-Outreach like this is where the actual value of digital PR exists.
+Outreach like this is where the actual value of digital PR link building exists.